apache/pulsar/site2/docs/schema-overview.md

 * The field does not exist.
 * The field type has changed (for example, `string` is changed to `int`).

-You can adopt the Pulsar schema registry to perform schema evolution, to enforce data type safety in the language you are using and not break downstream applications.
+You can adopt the Pulsar schema registry to perform schema evolution, enforcing data type safety in the language you are using and not breaking downstream applications.

 Pulsar schema enables you to use language-specific types of data when constructing and handling messages from simple types like `string` to more complex application-specific types.